-Licenses, patents and other intangible assets are depreciated over a period from five to 20 years.
+Licenses, patents and other intangible assets are depreciated over a period development costs related to customising of software. from five to 20 years.
 Other intangible assets consist mainly of capitalised

 Machinery and equipment is depreciated over a period from five to 25 years.
-Buildings and other property are depreciated over a period from ten to 40 years.
+Disposals in 2020 and 2019 were primarily related to scrapping of fully Buildings and other property are depreciated over a period from ten to 40 years.
 Fixtures and fittings are depreciated over a period from three to ten years.
 Land and plant under construction are not depreciated.